Dandelion School Transformation Project

 Background

 The Dandelion School is located on the outskirts of Beijing in a heavily polluted, under-developed and high crime area.
 It serves the educational needs of five hundred and twenty students from migrant families who subsist on very low incomes.
-Occupying a former factory, the campus looked inhospitable, barren and harsh.
+Occupying a former factory, the original Dandelion campus appeared inhospitable, barren and harsh.

 Environmental transformation